Snowmass 2021 whitepaper: Proton structure at the precision frontier: Modern PDFs and their applications

 {\it Leading authors: R. Boughezal, F. Petriello, M. Ubiali \\ }

-If the LHC experiments identify one or more significant deviations from the SM predictions, the most promising way to help to characterise their possible origin is via Effective Field Theories (EFTs).
-Even in the absence of any deviations, EFTs can be used to set lower bounds on the scales of a number of new physics scenarios and to steer the efforts of future searches~\cite{Manohar:1996cq}.
+If the LHC experiments identify one or more significant deviations from the SM predictions, the most promising way to characterize their possible origin is via Effective Field Theories (EFTs).
+Even in the absence of any deviations, EFTs can be used to set lower bounds on the scales of a number of new physics scenarios and to steer the future searches~\cite{Manohar:1996cq}.
 Indeed, for a large class of BSM models, physics at energies well below the mass scale $\Lambda$ of new physics can be parametrized by an EFT, by adding higher dimensional operators to the SM Lagrangian, whose coefficients are suppressed by powers of $\Lambda$.
-Such extensions of the SM Lagrangian determine the effect of physics, that lives well above the energy scale probed by the LHC experiments.
+Such extensions of the SM Lagrangian quantify low-energy interactions that are induced by dynamics at energies far above the energy scale probed by the LHC experiments.

 The analysis of BSM effects via an EFT parametrization is a critical and increasingly active research area.
-A widely adopted EFT expansion is the Standard Model EFT (SMEFT)~\cite{Brivio:2017vri}, which is built upon the assumption that all the known particles have the gauge transformation properties predicted by the SM, with their conventional dim-2 and dim-4 interactions being supplemented by new higher-dimensional interactions among all allowed combinations of the SM fields.
-Such interactions might be generated by massive particles exchanged at the tree-level or circulating in loop diagrams.
+A widely adopted EFT expansion is the Standard Model EFT (SMEFT)~\cite{Brivio:2017vri}, built upon the assumption that all the known particles have the gauge transformation properties predicted by the SM, with their conventional dim-2 and dim-4 interactions being supplemented by new higher-dimensional interactions among all allowed combinations of the SM fields.
+Such interactions might be generated by massive particles exchanged at the tree level or circulating in loop diagrams.